xultaeculcis/ml-project-cookiecutter/docs/guide.md

 It will use your `conda-lock` installation to create a lock-file and create a brand new `conda` environment named after your repository.

-> **NOTE**
+???+ note
-> Once you've initialized git repo, created the lock file(s) and pinned the package versions, you should commit the
-> changes and push them to a remote repository as an `Initial commit`.
+    Once you've initialized git repo, created the lock file(s) and pinned the package versions, you should commit the changes and push them to a remote repository as an `Initial commit`.

 ### Pre-commit hooks